lnbits/peasy/docs/workflow-map.md

 # How Peasy, AI, Wasm and NixOS fit together

 **The AI suggests an action.
 Peasy validates it.
 You approve changes.
-Native Peasy code—not the AI and not Wasm—performs the permitted operation.**
+Native Peasy code, not the AI and not Wasm, performs the permitted operation.**

 The diagrams use Mermaid, which GitHub renders directly in Markdown.
 Arrows show data or control flow, not unrestricted access between components.